 Part of the modules: Supply Chain Management (p.
-37)[IW3BWLISM2]
+33)[IW3BWLISM2]

 ECTS Credits

-6

-Hours per week
+6 Hours per week Term

-Summer term

-Gumenter

-Instruction language
+Summer term de Instruction language

-de

 The assessment consists of a written exam according to Section 4 (2), 1 of the examination regulation.
 The grade of the exam may be improved by passing case studies.